Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: QAOA and tree QAOA

 with $m=1,\ldots, p$ and $H_{d-1}^{(0)}(\bm{a}) \equiv 1$.
+The level $m=1$ describes the contraction over the outermost leaves, while $m=p$ corresponds to the contraction level directly adjacent to the root(s).
 Note however, that the subgraph of the local term has only a single root variable.
-Therefore, it has $d$ equivalent `branches' (and not just $d-1$), see also Fig.~\ref{fig:trees}.
+Therefore, it has $d$ equivalent branches (and not just $d-1$), see also Fig.~\ref{fig:trees}.
 For this reason the final iteration, when $m=p$, needs to be modified in this case to

 In Sec.~\ref{sec:results}, we will discuss our results that follow from minimizing Eq.~\eqref{eq:energy_density}.
 The time complexity of evaluating the energy density with the above described recursive procedure scales as $O((p+1) 2^{4p+2})$.
+In Appendix~\ref{sec:tree_calc} we derive (large) prefactor speed ups.